 When you have subscribers with certain visual impairments, the right color combination matters.

-Contrast can make a big difference in whether or not people with color vision impairment interact with your content or not.
-Don’t miss out on delivering your message to your entire audience.
-Combine colors wisely.
+Contrast can make a big difference in whether or not people with color vision impairments can interact with your content or not.
+Use it wisely to ensure that you do not miss out on delivering your message to your entire audience.

-To check for contrast ratio, you can use tools like this one.
+To check for contrast ratio, you can use tools like this free contrast ratio checker.